J-Dattani/Voyageur-Bags/README.md

 ## Screenshots
 Explore the `screenshots` folder for a visual representation of the project features and structure.
 [Go to Screenshots Folder](https://github.com/J-Dattani/Voyageur-Bags/tree/main/Screenshots).

-## Contribution
+## Usage Guidelines
-This project is open to contributions!
-Feel free to:
-- Fork the repository.
-- Clone the repository to your local system.
-- Make changes or add features.
-- Submit a pull request for review.
+Feel free to clone the repository and run it on your local system to test and explore its features.
+However, forking or submitting changes is restricted due to its proprietary nature.

 ## Acknowledgements
-I would like to express my gratitude to **9Brainz** for providing the opportunity to work on this project during my internship.
+I would like to express my gratitude to **9 Brainz** for providing the opportunity to work on this project during my internship.
 Special thanks to my mentors and colleagues for their guidance and support throughout the development process.

 ---